josepostiga/syllabus/README.md

 _Note: This assumes you've run `composer install` (without the `--no-dev` option)._

-**We aim to keep the master branch always deployable.** Exceptions may happen, but they should be extremely rare.
+**We aim to keep the main branch always deployable.** Exceptions may happen, but they should be extremely rare.

 ## Changelog